 6 Reasons to Face the Delegating Dilemma

-1. More than just having big goals, I want to reach my goals!
+1. I want to reach my goals!

 2. Life is short – I want to enjoy the journey

 The overwhelmed version of me is not pretty!
 It’s not much fun for others either.
 I want to live life at a pace that allows me savor its richness and experience each moment deeply.
 I want to enjoy time connecting with the treasured people in my life – both family and friends!

 One of the big deterrents to delegating is the up-front time it takes, while overlooking the many ways it’s costing me dearly.